AndiappanARR/Sc-First-Jss-React-Helix/JssReactWeb/README.md

-# Sitecore first approach JSS React with helix principle
+# Sitecore JSS : sitecore-first-approach | React | helix principle

 Consult the primary JSS documentation at https://jss.sitecore.net for the latest documentation on JSS.